About our School / Values and Ethos

 The school has five forms of entry.
 150 pupils are admitted each year from the Feeder First Schools of Charford, Finstall, Stoke Prior, Hanbury and other schools in the local contributory area.
 Many parental preferences are also made from outside the catchment area.
 The majority of children, having attained their 13th birthday in the school year, normally transfer to South Bromsgrove High School, one of two High Schools in the town.

-New, purpose built accommodation and a significant refurbishment programme has meant that Aston Fields Middle School is now one of the best equipped middle schools in Worcestershire with excellent specialist teaching facilities in addition to high quality classroom accommodation.
-Year 5 pupils benefit from a purpose built classroom block adjacent to their own playground.
+New, purpose-built accommodation and a significant refurbishment programme has meant that Aston Fields Middle School is now one of the best equipped middle schools in Worcestershire with excellent specialist teaching facilities and an extensive library in addition to high quality classroom accommodation.
+Year 5 pupils benefit from a purpose-built classroom block adjacent to their own playground.

 Physical Education, sport and the Arts are all strengths of the school.
 A fine gymnasium, large playing fields and music block support the pupils’ work in these areas of the curriculum.
-Rugby, football, hockey, netball, cricket, rounders, volleyball, basketball, tennis and athletics are all represented within the school year.
+Rugby, football, hockey, netball, cricket, rounders, volleyball, basketball, tennis, athletics and many more unusual sports are all represented within the school year.
+There is a focus on participation and inclusion in all sporting and non-sporting activities, which supports our values and the development of character.